(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Vision changes

-Let your care team know if you’re experiencing any of these symptoms.
+Let the care team know if any of these symptoms occur.

-If you need surgery but your platelet count is low, you may need to wait until your platelet counts become higher.
+If surgery is recommended but the patient's platelet count is low, he or she may need to wait until platelet counts become higher.
 This will help cut the risk of heavy bleeding.

-If you have low platelets due to chemotherapy, your doctor may change your treatment.
-This could include a lowered chemotherapy dose or adding more time between treatments.
+If low platelets are due to chemotherapy, the care team may change the treatment.
+This may include a lowered chemotherapy dose or adding more time between treatments.
 A drug called oprelvekin may be used to help prevent low platelet count.

-If you have a very low platelet count, your doctor may order a transfusion of platelet cells.
-This is when you receive donor platelets in your blood through an infusion.
-It may help temporarily prevent heavy bleeding.
+If the patient has a very low platelet count, the care team may order a transfusion of platelet cells.
+This is when the patient receives donor platelets through a blood infusion.
 The effects from transfusions usually last about three days.
-Transfusions may help treat or prevent heavy bleeding, but there are some potential risks.
+Transfusions may help treat or prevent heavy bleeding, but may pose potential risks.
 These include:

 • Transfusion reaction, which may look like an allergic reaction